Laser weapon

 The US-Israeli Tactical High Energy Laser (THEL) was used to shoot down rockets and artillery shells before being canceled in 2005 as a result of "its bulkiness, high costs and poor anticipated results on the battlefield".

-A laser weapon is a type of directed-energy weapon that uses lasers to inflict damage.
-Whether they will be deployed as practical, high-performance military weapons remains to be seen.
+A laser weapon is a type of directed-energy weapon (DEW) that uses lasers to inflict damage.
+Laser weapons are of two types: low-power laser dazzlers that blind optical systems or human eyes, and high-power lasers that can physically damage or destroy targets, such as enemy aircraft, drones, and missiles.

 One of the major issues with laser weapons is atmospheric thermal blooming, which is still largely unsolved.
 This issue is exacerbated when there is fog, smoke, dust, rain, snow, smog, foam, or purposely dispersed obscurant chemicals present.
 In essence, a laser generates a beam of light that requires clear air or a vacuum to operate.

 The YAL-1, a modified Boeing 747, owned by USAF.
 It was canceled in December 2011 and scrapped in September 2014.